Financial Help for People With Disabilities

 • Government Cash Grants: State and federal governments offer grants for veterans, children, low-income people, families with newborns and others.
 Proof of disability, type of need and household income must be provided to apply.
 The grants pay for utilities, transportation, education and more.
 Check with your town or city hall, or state Department of Health and Human Services.

-Low-Interest Loans for the Disabled
+Low-Interest Loans for People with Disabilities

 There are several low-interest loan programs for people with disabilities – all of them much better than payday loans, car title loans and same-day disability loans, which often have crippling interest rates that make a bad financial situation much worse.